atifMalik/SolidPrinciplesDemo/README.md

 # SolidPrinciplesDemo
 Demonstrates SOLID Principles of Software Design.
-(Part of a presentation given to CDSC team in Collaborative Consulting.)
+(Part of a presentation given to CDSC team at Collaborative Consulting.)

 Please see the attached files for detailed description of projects in this Solution:
 1) MS Word file "Descriptions for SOLID Demo.docx" describes, in detail, all projects in the solution,